Skip to main content Scroll Top

 CIN III describes a severe cell change.
 In this case, there is a high probability of a transition to cervical cancer.
 For this reason, conization is often recommended for CIN III.

-References to the studies on PAP3D:
+References to the studies on L1 capsid protein:

 1. E. Y. Ki et al. 2019, Utility of human papillomavirus L1 capsid protein and HPV test as prognostic markers for cervical intraepithelial neoplasia 2+ in women with persistent ASCUS /LSIL cervical cytology, Int J Med Sci